Kurnosinkov/rsschool-cv/cv.md

 ## About Me

-My goal is developing companies which provide useful products to the world.
+My goal is developing companies which provide useful products to the World.
 I value knowledge, devotion, patience and fairness.

-My strong
+My strengths are executive, purposefulness and passion for what I do.

-Chief Operating Officer with 8+ years experience in management.
-I held such positions as *Client Manager, Project Manager, Product Manager and Business Analyst*.
-I have a good understanding of business workflows.
+I held such positions as Client Manager, Project Manager, Product Manager and Business Analyst.
+So I have a good understanding of business workflows.